thegreatkeej/Kickstarter/README.md

 ## Overview of Project

 ### Purpose
-Performing analysis on Kickstarter data to uncover trends An Analysis of Kickstarter Campaigns
+Performing analysis on Kickstarter data to uncover Campaign trends

 ## Analysis and Challenges
 This data set does not provide the cost of launching a campaign.
 If campaigns have no cost, every campaign should have a goal